Are you an adventure-seeker who’s looking for something exciting for your next vacation? Well, road tripping in Germany can be a great idea!

 Frankfurt – Cologne – Boppard – Heidelberg – Rothenburg

-Let’s begin with two-hour journey from Frankfurt to Cologne!
-Once arrived, take as much time as you want to admire the grand Cologne Cathedral, one of Germany’s most famous landmarks.
+Let’s begin with a two-hour journey from Frankfurt to Cologne!
+Once you have arrived, take as much time as you want to admire the grand Cologne Cathedral, one of Germany’s most famous landmarks.

-Continue towards Boppard and pay a visit to Bonn and stop at Beethoven-Haus.
+Continue towards Boppard, pay a visit to Bonn and stop at Beethoven-Haus.
 It’s a memorial site, museum and cultural institution dedicated to the world’s most significant composer.
-You can also make a stop to see Moselle Viaduct, a high bridge over Moselle river, in Winningen before proceed to Boppard.
+You can also make a stop to see Moselle Viaduct, a high bridge over Moselle river, in Winningen before proceeding to Boppard.

 Continue your drive for an hour and 40 minutes to Heidelberg to see the breathtaking ruins of Heidelberg Castle.
 Though the castle was constructed around 1200 and what remains now are mostly ruins, you can see the Ruprecht wing and the magnificent Renaissance fireplace.